Althea Fogle has experienced both sides of organ and tissue donation, as the mother of a donor hero and a kidney recipient.

 “You have the ability to save someone’s else life,” Althea says.
 “There are so many myths around being a donor.
 Don’t be afraid to give.”

-One organ donor can save up to eight lives and a tissue donor can enhance more than 100 lives.
+One organ donor can save up to eight lives and a tissue donor can enhance about 100 lives.
 It takes less than a minute to register.
 To sign up to become an organ donor, click here.

 About Gift of Life Donor Program